 - Substitute Services – If an injured driver is debilitated to the point of not being able to address basic household tasks, PIP might cover substitute services that help complete these chores.

 Personal injury protection does not cover pain and suffering in the way that a personal injury claim might – it does not address emotional distress, or pain caused by the accident.
 States that require PIP limit the number of personal injury cases that circulate the court system by requiring PIP to cover all damages up to a specified limit.
-Before this limit is met, personal injury claims must not be filed.
+Before this limit is met, car accident lawsuits must not be filed.
 In the state of Nevada, however, this is not the case.
 PIP simply adds to an individual’s insurance coverage rather than dictating it.